F15.20

 Yes.
 This ICD-10 code is valid and billable.

-Clinical information on stimulant dependence:
+Clinical information on stimulant dependence

 Some stimulants are legal and can be obtained via prescription.
 An example would be Dexedrine or Adderall, prescribed to those with ADHD or narcolepsy.
-Another example is coffee, which many people take every morning before working!
+Another example is coffee, which many people drink every morning before working.
+Some are illegal, like cocaine and crystal meth.

-Synonyms include:
+Synonyms include

 • Amphetamine dependence